Fresno State Dietetic Internship

 How much does the internship cost?

-There are no program fees.
-However, Interns matriculate as post-baccalaureate students through the Office of Graduate Studies.
-Resident tuition and additional University fees have totaled approximately $9,500 - $11,000.
+Interns matriculate as post-baccalaureate students through the Office of Graduate Studies.
+Resident tuition and additional University fees have totaled approximately $9,500 - $11,000 per year.
 You will have additional expenses for books, transportation and living as well.
 Please see CSU Fresno Student Registration & Advising Guide for up-to-date tuition and other fees.

 Is financial aid available?